peithous/peithous.github.io/index.md

 ### About

 Hello!
 I'm a PhD student in [Andre Martins](https://andre-martins.github.io/)’ [SARDINE lab](https://sardine-lab.github.io/) at Instituto Superior Técnico (IST) in Lisbon.
 I'm working in the DECOLLAGE project on sparse communication.
 I am interested in Machine Learning and NLP, especially structured latent variable models and sparse and interpretable neural representations.
 I have a been a research intern at Amazon Alexa twice.
-I used to work on computational models of Ancient Greek syntax at the [Pereus Project](http://www.perseus.tufts.edu/hopper/).
+I used to work on computational models of Ancient Greek syntax at the [Perseus Project](http://www.perseus.tufts.edu/hopper/).
 I have an MSc in Computer Science from Tufts University, an MA in Philosophy from the University of Chicago, and I did my BA in Philosophy at Yale University.